szilvia-csernus/book-cycle/README.md

 ## Typography

 I used two fonts, [Koulen](https://fonts.google.com/specimen/Koulen) and [KoHo](https://fonts.google.com/specimen/KoHo) from the [Google Fonts](https://fonts.google.com/) library.
-I selected them because I felt that they complement each other and their styles are fitting the scheme.
+I selected them because I felt that they complement each other and their styles are fitting the theme.

 ---